Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 • Use angles that reduce glare

-• Pay attention to the shadow line, not just the object creating it
+• Pay attention to shadow lines (not just the object creating them)

 • Focus on low-light periods around dawn and dusk